FlavorSoft/CryptoTune/README.md

 [![EtherTune Demo on youtube](https://img.youtube.com/vi/tJo8EarZyzM/0.jpg)](https://www.youtube.com/watch?v=tJo8EarZyzM)

 ### Mining Software
-There is a miner (GMiner 2.49) included, but as code cannot be easily checked i strongly recommend you download and **add your own mining binaries** and rename (if needed) to "miner.exe".
+There is a miner (GMiner 2.50) included, but as code cannot be easily checked i strongly recommend you download and **add your own mining binaries** and rename (if needed) to "miner.exe".

 ## Limitations
-Currenty, the tool comes with some limitation
-- OS: Windows 10 (Ubuntu is planned)
+- Windows 10 only
-- Mining Software: GMiner (NBMiner and others planned)
+- GMiner only (NBMiner and others planned)

 ## Requirements
 Following requirements need to be met in order for the tool to work properly